mispchallenge/MISP-2023-Challenge-Baseline/README.md

 cd MEASE/model_src
 ## Train the MEASE model
 source run.sh 0.1
-## Joint optimization of MEASE and ASR backend
+## Joint optimization of MEASE and ASR backend.
+Before joint training, you need to configure the espnet environment according to the instructions on the back-end ASR system below。
 source run.sh 0.3
 ```